RoghithKrishnamoorthy/EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM/README.md

-# EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM
+# EX-4-ADVANCED ENCRYPTION STANDARD ALGORITHM

 ## Aim:
   To use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.

 ## ALGORITHM:
   1. AES is based on a design principle known as a substitution–permutation.